SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/item_changes_en.md

 When possible, {% symlink paper, Paper %} will remove the color.

+### {% href_link ♨️ | Immersive tools %}
+Some tools like {% symlink clock, Clocks %}, {% symlink lunar_clock, Lunar Clocks %}, {% symlink compass, Compasses %}, {% symlink depth_meter, Depth Meters %}, {% symlink thermometer, Barometers %}, {% symlink thermometer, Thermometers %} and {% symlink speedometer, Speedometers %} show detailed info in lore, optionally on screen, and when interacted.

+Additionally, F3 debug screen no longer displays information like coordinates if the player doesn't carry all the tools.

 ### {% href_link ✨ | «Fire Aspect» acts as Flint and Steel %}
 `«Fire Aspect»`{: .mc-aqua} enchantment allows using the item as a {% symlink flint_and_steel, Flint and Steel %}.

+### {% href_link 🥔 | Eternal Children %}
+Feeding a {% symlink poisonous_potato, Poisonous Potato %} to a child will make it lose the opportunity to grow up.